Rubusch/vhdl/notes/vhdl/testbench.md

 ## RESOURCES

-The notes are taken and copied from the following ressources, in a motivation to have them available whenever I need to look them up.
+My ModelSim notes are taken and copied from my masters course projects, and based on the following ressources.

-Please, for learning VHDL or getting an understanding, have a look into the original links rather.
+Please, when learning VHDL or for getting a thorough understanding, have a look on the linked pages below.

 https://vhdlguide.readthedocs.io/en/latest/vhdl/testbench.html